Abstractionism: Most Famous Artists

 PIET MONDRIAN (1872-1944)

-Piet Mondrian was known for creating a new artistic style, which was not based on typical techniques, but on his philosophical interpretation of questioning the very limits of art by breaking with the conventional forms of painting.
-His compositions with primary colors, designed in an asymmetrical way, and orthogonal black lines, thus demonstrating the aesthetic beauty and limits of the painting itself.
+Piet Mondrian became known for creating a new artistic style, which was not based on typical techniques, but on his philosophical interpretation of questioning the very limits of art by breaking with conventional forms of painting.
+His compositions with primary colors, designed asymmetrically, and black orthogonal lines, thus demonstrating the aesthetic beauty and limits of painting itself.

 Piet Mondrian